Graduate Admissions Overview

 - GRE may be substituted with MCAT or DAT upon petition.

 - The minimum required TOEFL score is 84 total.
 The minimum sub-score guidelines are: Reading 22, Listening 22, Speaking 18, Writing 22.
 TOEFL may be substituted with IELTS.
 The minimal acceptable IELTS band score is 7.5.
-If a student previously obtained a degree at a U.S. institution, student may submit an old version of your TOEFL scores.
+If a student previously obtained a degree at a U.S. institution, student may submit an old version of the TOEFL scores.

 - Please contact: email@example.com